jwmdykes/NYT-crosswords-anki-deck/readme.md

 ## Sources

-The dataset I used is from this medium article: https://medium.com/@maxdeutsch/how-i-mastered-the-saturday-nyt-crossword-puzzle-in-31-days-fe6a094edccd by Max Deutsch, which in turn was scraped from the website https://nyxcrossword.com/ (formerly NYTcrossword.com) created by Bill Ernest.
+The dataset I used is from **[this medium article by Max Deutsch][1]** , which in turn was scraped from **[this website created by Bill Ernest][2]**.

+[1]: https://medium.com/@maxdeutsch/how-i-mastered-the-saturday-nyt-crossword-puzzle-in-31-days-fe6a094edccd "How I mastered the Saturday NYT crossword puzzle in 31 days"
+[2]: https://nyxcrossword.com/ "NYT Crossword.com formerly NYTcrossword.com"